DjangoGirls/tutorial/en/django_orm/README.md

 > **Note** There are two underscore characters (`_`) between `title` and `contains`.
 Django's ORM uses this rule to separate field names ("title") and operations or filters ("contains").
 If you use only one underscore, you'll get an error like "FieldError: Cannot resolve keyword title_contains".

-You can also get a list of all published posts.
-We do this by filtering all the posts that have `published_date` set in the past:
+You can also get a list of all published blog posts.
+We do this by filtering all the blog posts that have `published_date` set in the past:

 {% filename %}command-line{% endfilename %}
 ```python